reduxjs/redux/docs/usage/WritingTests.md

 test('should return the initial state', () => {
   expect(reducer(undefined, {})).toEqual([
-    {
-      text: 'Use Redux',
+    { text: 'Use Redux', completed: false, id: 0 }
-      completed: false,
-      id: 0
-    }
   ])
 })

 test('should handle a todo being added to an empty list', () => {
   const previousState = []

   expect(reducer(previousState, todoAdded('Run the tests'))).toEqual([
-    {
-      text: 'Run the tests',
+    { text: 'Run the tests', completed: false, id: 0 }
-      completed: false,
-      id: 0
-    }
   ])
 })

 test('should handle a todo being added to an existing list', () => {
-  const previousState = [
-    {
-      text: 'Run the tests',
+  const previousState = [{ text: 'Run the tests', completed: true, id: 0 }]
-      completed: true,
-      id: 0
-    }
-  ]

   expect(reducer(previousState, todoAdded('Use Redux'))).toEqual([
-    {
-      text: 'Run the tests',
+    { text: 'Run the tests', completed: true, id: 0 }, { text: 'Use Redux', completed: false, id: 1 }
-      completed: true,
-      id: 0
-    },
-    {
-      text: 'Use Redux',
-      completed: false,
-      id: 1
-    }
   ])
 })
 ```

 ### Selectors

-Selectors are also generally pure functions, and thus can be tested using the same basic `const actual = selectSomeValue(inputValue)` approach as reducers.
+Selectors are also generally pure functions, and thus can be tested using the same basic approach as reducers: set up an initial value, call the selector function with those inputs, and assert that the result matches the expected output.

 However, since [most selectors are memoized to remember their last inputs](./deriving-data-selectors.md), you may need to watch for cases where a selector is returning a cached value when you expected it to generate a new one depending on where it's being used in the test.